mtmk-ee/artemis-cubesat-kit/docs/pages/safety-procedures.md

 ### Turning it Off

 Before disconnecting power to the Raspberry Pi, you should shut it down as you would with a normal computer.
-Failure to do so could result in data loss or corruption of the SD card.

 To shut down the Raspberry Pi from the BeagleBone, run the following in a Cloud9 terminal (or in a regular terminal